 Criminologists engage with some of the most pressing issues, decisions and dilemmas facing societies today.
 When you study criminology, you explore the nature of crime, criminal justice and punishment within wider social contexts and study an exciting range of topics, from the impact of computer games on crime, to terrorism and illegal migration, to policing and controlling society.

 As a student of history, you also discover both the early modern and modern periods, and explore challenging questions concerning the impact of political, social and cultural change on individuals, social groups, and regions.
 This degree offers the flexibility to choose from a wide range of optional modules about subjects close to home and further afield.

 Our Department of History has developed a strong research and teaching profile.
 Our staff are amongst world leaders in their fields and we have strong links with the Essex Record Office, which is one of the best county record offices in the UK.
 Our students love us too: 92% of our history students expressed overall satisfaction with their course (NSS 2020).

-Our Department of Sociology, which teaches our criminology modules, is Top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014).
-We are ranked Top 20 for Criminology in the Times Good University Guide 2019.
+Our Department of Sociology, which teaches our criminology modules, is Top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014) and Top 15 for criminology in The Times and Sunday Times Good University Guide 2020.